 The shutter on the X-H1 has been completely reworked, and is one more feature that brings it closer to DSLRs.
 Fuji calls it “Feather-touch” and they aren’t kidding.
 With previous cameras, it’s easy to dismiss image review with a quick tap of the shutter release.
 With the X-H1, I find myself accidentally snapping photos instead.

 This has it’s advantages though.
 Steady handheld shots will be easier to get without introducing camera shake, as will the quick capture of carefully-timed photographs.
 It will take some getting used to and will ultimately come down to preference, but for the most part, it’s an improvement.

 Another consideration is your backup body.
 This shutter could be reason enough to use two X-H1’s as opposed to having an X-T2 as your second body.
 It really is that different.

 68 points of weather sealing on the body—5 more than the X-T2—plus another 26 on the VPB-XH1 battery grip.
 The X-H1 can withstand temperatures at least as cold as -10˚C, but do keep in mind that batteries do not like cold, so be sure to keep them in a warm place.

-The X-H1 features a solid, all magnesium chassis that’s 125% thicker than the X-T2 or X-Pro2.
+The X-H1 features a solid, all magnesium chassis that’s 125% as thick as the X-T2 or X-Pro2.
 Multiplied across the X, Y, and Z axis, we get a chassis that has almost twice the metal volume.

 Bottom Plate and Tripod Mount